 Philip Zimbardo, creator of the landmark Stanford Prison Experiment.
 He is professor emeritus of psychology at Stanford University.
 Zimbardo is the author of the best-selling introductory psychology textbook, Psychology and Life, as well as Shyness.
 He recently served as the president of the American Psychological Association and is now director of the new Center for Interdisciplinary Policy Education and Research on Terrorism.

 In 1971, psychology professor Philip Zimbardo created the Stanford Prison Experiment in which 24 college students were randomly assigned the roles of prison guards and prisoners at a makeshift jail on campus.
 The experiment was scheduled to run for two weeks.
-By Day Two, the guards were going far beyond just keeping the prisoners behind bars.
+By day two, the guards were going far beyond just keeping the prisoners behind bars.
 In scenes eerily similar to Abu Ghraib, prisoners were stripped naked, bags put on their heads and sexually humiliated.
 The two-week experiment had to be canceled after just six days.
-Zimbardo tells the full story of the landmark study in his new book, "The Lucifer Effect." [rush transcript included]
+Zimbardo tells the full story of the landmark study in his new book, "The Lucifer Effect." [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-PROFESSOR ZIMBARDO: Welcome Amy.
-I’m so happy to be here, thank you.
+PHILIP ZIMBARDO: Welcome, Amy.
+I’m so happy to be here.
+Thank you.